 For more detailed history of this site see T E Faber, An Intimate History of St Clement’s parish, 2006

-This estate including no. 37 was acquired by St John’s in three separate transaction, and it was shared by at least three people c.
+This estate including no. 37 was acquired by St John’s College in three separate transactions, and it was shared by at least three people c.
 1210 and also c.
 1540.

 1536 – 1543: Geoffrey Rankyn was paying Barnwell Priory 4s p.a. for a tenement called le Tabere.
 (It is possible that at some stage the Tabere / Tabbard was actually on the site of no. 37)